neo-project/docs/docs/en-us/basic/consensus/vote_validator.md

 ## From Delegate to Speaker

 A speaker is a consensus node who creates the next proposal block.
-The list of consesus nodes is obtained by the method above, and the speaker is determined by the formula `p = (h - v) mod N` in the dBFT algorithm. `h` is the height of the proposal block. `v` is view number, start from 0. `N` is the number of consensus nodes.
+The list of consensus nodes is obtained by the method above, and the speaker is determined by the formula `p = (h - v) mod N` in the dBFT algorithm. `h` is the height of the proposal block. `v` is view number, start from 0. `N` is the number of consensus nodes.

 During the consensus phase, a speaker will send `PrepareRequest` message with `NextConsensus`, which determines the next block consensus nodes.
 The Speaker gets the next round of consensus nodes by combining the transactions in the proposal block with the previous votes in blockchain, and assign the script hash of 2/3 multi-signature contract to `NextConsensus`.